 We are here for you!

-This guide is just one of many resources.
+This guide is just one of many user resources.

-- Consider adding regular team trainings each month with Coursetune support.
-Email email@example.com for more information.
+- If you have Gold-Tier service, consider adding regular team trainings each month with Coursetune support.
+Email firstname.lastname@example.org for more information.

 - Be sure to use the Coursetune help site.
 This customer portal offers many searchable articles and videos on how to use Coursetune.
 While you’re there, drop us a line in the live chat and one of our support staff will help you with anything you need.